What Is a Karmic Soulmate—and Can Karmic Relationships Last?

 Diana met her "karmic soulmate," Mia, when she was 7 but wouldn't know it until 24 years later when they bumped into each other at a kickball game in their Midwestern hometown over the summer.

-Over postgame drinks, Diana felt pulled toward Mia like a tractor beam and was overcome by the obvious chemistry.
+Over postgame drinks, Diana felt pulled toward Mia as if by a tractor beam and was overcome by the obvious chemistry.
 It was as if part of Diana's sexuality, spirituality and consciousness was awakened in a way she didn't know existed.

 Prior to their reunion, the two had fallen out of touch and never spoke again after Mia switched elementary schools.
 When they reconnected, Diana learned Mia had been watching her, yearning for her and in love with her for a long time.